rprieto/freeloader-stream/README.md

 Base class for [freeloader](https://github.com/rprieto/freeloader) modules.

-Freeloader modules are just normal [Transform streams](http://nodejs.org/api/stream.html#stream_class_stream_transform_1).
-However you must handle a few events so that all modules play nice.
+Freeloader modules are just normal [Transform streams](http://nodejs.org/api/stream.html#stream_class_stream_transform_1) in `flowing` mode.
 This base class provides the core functionality to make it easier.

 Most modules should only worry about 4 things: